lemonsloth/projects/riscv-bubblesort/README.md

 # RISC-V Bubble Sort
-This is my implementation of the Bubble Sort algorithm using the RISC-V assembly language!
+This is my implementation of the Bubble Sort algorithm using the RISC-V assembly language for CPE200!
 The code initializes an array of 15 integers and then proceeds to sort the array in ascending order.

 ## What I Learned